shopware/docs/guides/plugins/plugins/plugin-fundamentals/add-custom-commands.md

  [...]
 ```

 Each command usually has a namespace like `cache`, so to clear the cache you would execute `php bin/console cache:clear`.
-If you'd like to learn more about commands in general, have a look at [this article](https://symfony.com/doc/current/console.html) in the Symfony documentation.
+If you would like to learn more about commands in general, have a look at [this article](https://symfony.com/doc/current/console.html) in the Symfony documentation.

 ## More interesting topics